How to self-inspect your home or apartment for bed bugs

 I’ve said it before, and I’ll say it again: getting rid of bed bugs is a team effort.
 There are many steps you can take on your own, but you cannot do it all by yourself.
 If your visual inspection reveals anything, don’t panic.
 Just call in the cavalry.

 Take a clear picture of what you found and send it to MMPC’s Pest ID Service to confirm.
 This service is 100% free of charge.
-I cannot overemphasize the piece of mind that working with a professional can provide.
+I cannot overemphasize the peace of mind that working with a professional can provide.
 I have sent them many pictures, all of which turned out to be merely cockroach nymphs.

 If the results are inconclusive, MMPC’s Pest ID Service will advise you on your options.
 This may include recommending a canine inspection.
 All of M&M Bedbug Inspectors’ canines are certified with the National Entomology Scent Detection Canine Association (NESDCA).
 They can detect the smell of a viable bed bug eggs or live bed bugs with 98% accuracy.
 In addition, the canine’s handler (also certified with NESDCA) will be performing a visual inspection simultaneously, bringing the accuracy to nearly 100%.
 If bed bugs are confirmed, they will provide you with the next steps.